 The iPhone OS applies Objective-C/ C/ C++, which is regarded as the “correct” language.
 This language is regarded as high performance, which enables developers to take advantages of the phone’s actual functions, for example, the camera.
 Moreover, Objective-C shows synchronization among iOS devices.
 Apps coded with this language can operate on both iPhone and iPad.
 However, this language is more exclusive and it cannot be scaled to other platforms such as Android or Windows.
 Objective-C is somehow too difficult for unproficient developers.

 App Development Platform

 The development platforms of Android differ far from that of iOS.
 Android creates open development platforms and enables developers to easily use third-party tools for Android app development market.
-Thanks to that, many features or functions are added to apps, leading an impressive range of mobile devices.
+Thanks to that, many features or functions are added to apps, leading to an impressive range of mobile devices.
 In contrast, Apple’s operating system builds a restrictive wall against non-Apple tools.
 The developers can use only a fixed set of tools in their developer guidelines while other tools are unacceptable.
-This becomes an obstacle for creativeness of developers.
+This becomes an obstacle for the creativeness of developers.

 The Android OS is very versatile and can help developers create dynamic apps for multiple purposes.
-But this very multitasking ability of the Android OS very often creates problems for the amateur Android developer, since it takes a lot of time to learn, understand and master.
+But this very multitasking ability of the Android OS very often creates problems for the amateur Android developer since it takes a lot of time to learn, understand and master.
 This, combined with Android’s highly fragmented platform, poses a real challenge to the Android developer.
 In contrast, Apple presents a more stable, exclusive platform for app developers, clearly specifying tools, defining both their potential and boundaries.
 This makes it much easier for the iOS developer to proceed with the task ahead of him.